apache/click/tools/eclipse/org.apache.click.eclipse.feature/README.txt

 Build Information
 =================

-ClickIDE is built using the J2SE 1.5.0 and Eclipse 3.5.x.
+ClickIDE is built using the J2SE 1.5.0, Eclipse 3.5.x and Ant.
 At first, import following plugins as plugin project:

  - org.apache.click.eclipse
  - org.apache.click.eclipse.cayenne
  - org.apache.click.eclipse.feature

-Then run org.apache.click.eclipse.feature/clickide-build.xml by following sequence:
+The Ant build script is located at : org.apache.click.eclipse.feature/clickide-build.xml.

+Note: Ant tasks have to be run in the same JRE as the workspace.
+To do this right click on clickide-build.xml -> Run As -> Ant Build ... -> JRE -> select the "Run in the same JRE as the workspace" radio button.

+From the Eclipse IDE run org.apache.click.eclipse.feature/clickide-build.xml as follows:

  1) Run feature_export task

-   This task exports plugins as dest directory using PDE.
-   So this task requires Eclipse environment.
+   This task exports plugins to the dest directory using PDE and requires an Eclipse environment.

    Note: Plugin exporting is executed as asynchronous job, so we have to wait for the completion of exporting before running the next task.